 Dr. Diane Spokus is senior instructor and associate director of HPA Undergraduate Professional Development and Outreach.
 She teaches courses in health policy, human resource management in health care, and health services organization.
 She has also served as faculty adviser and health educator, as well as a hospital board chair for the PA Rural Health Board of Directors.
 She was an internship coordinator for nine years.
 Dr. Spokus holds a Personal Care Home Certificate, and her research interests include aging, health care workforce shortages, job satisfaction and design, retention, recruitment, and quality of work-life.

-Dr. Amy Thul is an assistant professor and internship coordinator of Health Policy and Administration teaching in both the residential and online instruction programs.
-She develops and maintains the internship website, supports students with their career trajectory, and develops relationships with employers and organizations.
+Dr. Amy Thul is an assistant teaching professor and associate director of professional development of health policy and administration, teaching in both the residential and online instruction programs.
+She develops and maintains the internship website, supports students with their career trajectory, and develops relationships with employers and organizations

 Ready to Learn More?